Did you know that these flowers & plants are native to Malaysia?

 Now, this is one native flower that you might know too well!
 The ixora, also known as “Jejarum” in Bahasa Malaysia, is a flowering garden shrub that is visible all around us.

 Directly translating to “Needle Flower”, you may have had the experience of pulling out the needle-shaped bud of this flower and sucking on its nectar as a child, remember?
+Or even stringing them together to form a necklace or bracelet!

 They are an all-year bloomer and come in an assortment of colours like red, pink and orange.
 But of course, the bright reds are the common ones that we see in our neighbour’s front yard all the time!